Yi Peng Festival: A Magical Lantern Release Experience in Chiang Mai

 A sanctuary for rescued elephants, where visitors can learn about elephant conservation and have the opportunity to spend time with these

-Safety Tips for Travel in Chiang Mai
+Safety tips for travel in Chiang Mai?

 Chiang Mai is a popular travel destination in Thailand known for its beautiful temples, vibrant markets, and rich culture.
 While it is generally considered a safe city for tourists, here are some tips to ensure a safe and enjoyable visit: